dpmacisaac/untitled_data_proj/Project_Proposal.md

 3. Project Proposal
 The project proposal is a well-written, well-organized, and grammatically-correct narrative (e.g. not a bulleted list) describing:

+### Questions:
-What is the main motivation and purpose of the project… essentially, “so what?”
+- What is the main motivation and purpose of the project… essentially, “so what?”
-Who are stakeholders (users/groups that are impacted by the outcome of the project) interested in this project?
+- Who are stakeholders (users/groups that are impacted by the outcome of the project) interested in this project?
-How does it meet the project requirements (e.g. original, substantial, etc., see above) What is the tech stack and how much of it are you familiar with What are the data source(s), how are they timely, and how are you going to ingest them What are your major analyses and anticipated findings/results
+- How does it meet the project requirements (e.g. original, substantial, etc., see above)
+- What is the tech stack and how much of it are you familiar with
+- What are the data source(s), how are they timely, and how are you going to ingest them
+- What are your major analyses and anticipated findings/results

-What does deployment look like for your project (e.g. how will people “use” it?)
+- What does deployment look like for your project (e.g. how will people “use” it?)
-What cloud platforms/tools will you be using and how much will the app/system cost Note that cloud resources can get expensive and it is NOT expected that you pay for any services to deploy your project.
+- What cloud platforms/tools will you be using and how much will the app/system cost
+- Note that cloud resources can get expensive and it is NOT expected that you pay for any services to deploy your project.
 Since we are in the non-commercial/academic sector, we can often apply for free academic credits for major cloud providers like GCP, AWS (update: perhaps not AWS), etc; however, this is the most variable part of each project and I anticipate flexibility and what “deployment” looks like for each part.
-You will need to provide a budget for the various parts and on an appropriate scale (e.g. per hour, per day, etc.)
+- You will need to provide a budget for the various parts and on an appropriate scale (e.g. per hour, per day, etc.)
-What are the risks of the project and what are your mitigation plans See my note about cloud resources cost above
+- What are the risks of the project and what are your mitigation plans

 ### Motivations:

 Having gone adventuring throughout the mountains in Washington, Idaho, and California many times, one problem I've experienced is that it can be difficult to identify mountains.
 For this reason, I thought that a mountain identification system could be a very useful program.
 Though this program won't be as real life applicable due to scope limiations, I find this project would be a good start to developing this system and testing the limiations of computer vision and machine learning,

 Additionally, I find computer vision and machine learning to be exetermely interesting topics that I haven't had much of a chance to utilize yet.
-This project is felt like a good place to experiement because it combines those three interests: mountains, computer vision, and machine learning!
+This project felt like a good place to experiement because it combines those three interests: mountains, computer vision, and machine learning!

 ### Stakeholders: